- APCD Board

 - SLO Car Free

-At the November 16, 2011 meeting, the APCD Board approved the Coastal Dunes Dust Control Rule 1001 to require implementation of dust control measures on coastal dunes where vehicle activity occurs.
-The rule, staff report, presentation and implementation milestones can be downloaded from the links below.
+The APCD Rule 1001, Coastal Dunes Dust Control Requirements, requires implementation of dust control measures and air monitoring for coastal dunes where vehicle activity occurs.
+The Rule, staff report, Board presentation and documents related to implementation of the Rule can be downloaded from the links below:

-A year long particulate monitoring study was initiated by the District from April 2004 through March 2005 to better delineate the nature and extent of the particulate problem observed on the Mesa.
-Comprehensive sampling of both fine (PM2.5) and coarse (PM10) particulate matter was conducted across the Mesa.
-The results of this study are available in the Nipomo Mesa Particulate Study 2007.
+An extensive air monitoring study was performed by the APCD from April 2004 through March 2005 to better delineate the nature and extent of the high particulate matter concentrations observed on the Mesa.
+Comprehensive sampling of both fine (PM2.5) and coarse (PM10) particulate matter was conducted at numerous locations across the Mesa.
+The results of this study are detailed in the Nipomo Mesa Particulate Study 2007 , now known as the Phase 1 Study.